Key Figures in the Founding of the Seventh-day Adventist Church

 In the late 1870s, the church only had 16,000 members.

 Twenty years later, in 1901, the worldwide membership count totaled 75,000.

-Firmly founded in biblical truths, the Adventist Church continues to grow, learn, and share the gospel with the world.
+With its fundamental beliefs firmly founded in biblical truth, the Adventist Church continues to grow, learn, and share the gospel with the world.
 The expansion of the Adventist Church hasn’t stopped…and it won’t until Christ returns to take us home.